Supporting Maternal & Infant Health

 Our Objective

-Through our grantmaking, we seek to improve important metrics such as the percentage of low-birthweight deliveries and pre-term births, mortality rates, accessibility to prenatal and maternity care services and the timeliness of prenatal care.
+Through our grantmaking, we seek to reduce disparities and improve important metrics such as the percentage of low-birthweight deliveries and pre-term births, infant and maternal mortality rates, and timely and accessible prenatal and postpartum care.
+We seek to advance our understanding of what works” to build the evidence base for effective program models.

 Maternal and Infant Health03